AyushRoy2001/Exchangeable-feature-disentanglement/README.md

 </p>

 ## Data Addition Dilemma
-The data addition can be achieved by modifying a subset of the data loader with this (k is the number of samples you want for the paritcular iteration of data addition)
+The data addition can be achieved by modifying a subset of the data loader with this (k is the number of samples you want for the paritcular iteration of data addition):
 ```
 size = 512   # image size: 512x512
 root_path = '/kaggle/input/tnbc-seg/MonuSeg/MonuSeg/Training'